krunch3r76/entropythief/README.md

 # API
 once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe, topping it off. the named pipe can be accessed via any programming language and a sample Python API is provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
 The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value.

+additionally, to generate a random 1 or 0, developers can import EntropyBitReader from readers/entropybitreader.py

+and to get a truly random number, developers can import DiceRoller from readers/roll_die/diceroller.py

+this application may expose sparsely undocumented parts of Golem's Python API, yapapi, to handle specific events in a novel way and to filter providers. see the code for details.

 # UI components
 ```